openhab/openhab1-addons/bundles/binding/org.openhab.binding.omnilink/README.md

-## Introduction

-This is a OpenHab binding for HAI/Leviton Omni and Lumina home automation controllers
+# HAI/Leviton Omni and Lumina Binding

 The HAI/Leviton Omni is a popular home automation system in the US.
-At Its core the Omni is a hardware board that provides security and access features.
+At its core, the Omni is a hardware board that provides security and access features.
 It connects to many other devices through serial ports or relays and exposes them through a single TCP based API.

 The binding is fairly complete and supports the following functionality.